Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 turquoise cabinet

-It’s harder to tell behind the glass, but this cabinet is a great place for displaying my favorite things as well.
-I added mostly blue and white here in the kitchen for summer.
+It’s harder to tell behind the glass, but this cabinet is also great for displaying my favorite things.

 summer cottage beach house kitchen